gitlab-pete/home-lab/README.md

 Personal home lab running on a repurposed laptop.
 Started this as a way to get hands-on with self-hosting, Linux administration, and network security — and it's grown into something I actually rely on day-to-day.

 Still a work in progress.
-The core stuff is up and running; the rest is planned.
+The core is up and running; the rest is planned.
 I keep this README up to date with my progress.

 ---